 Here are a few examples of what a finished creative brief looks like:

-How to Write a Strong Creative Brief
+How To Write A Strong Creative Brief

-1. Structure Is Important, but Allow for Flexibility
+Structure Is Important, But Allow For Flexibility

-It’s helpful to use a creative brief template with all the key information areas already in place (you can find plenty of online resources for this).
-That said, it’s also good to leave room for creativity.
+That said, it’s also good to leave room for creative ideas.
 There are no rules that say a creative brief can’t itself be creative.
 Would pictures help tell the story?
 Would it be more impactful to communicate the strategy as a story?
 Or maybe a video?
 Anything you can do to inspire the creative team is helpful.

-2. Use Plain Language
+Use Plain Language

-3. Leverage Your Insights
+Leverage Your Insights

-4. Make It a Collaboration
+Make It A Collaboration

-5. Don’t Shy Away from the Hard Truth
+Don’t Shy Away From The Hard Truth

-6. Walk in Your Customer’s Shoes
+Walk In Your Customer’s Shoes

 This one’s big.
-To set the creative team up for success, they really need to understand the audience—who they are, how they think, what they want.
+To set the creative team up for success, they need to understand the audience—who they are, how they think, and what they want.
 Remember, the best marketing is based on an emotional truth born out of genuine insights and understanding.
-So, while including technical audience data can be helpful, extrapolating the data into emotional insights the creative team can build on is much more helpful.
+So, while including technical audience data can be helpful, extrapolating the data into emotional insights and psychographics the creative team can build on is much more helpful.

-7. Embrace Your Inner Creative
+Embrace Your Inner Creative

 An Effective Creative Brief Template